thewalletbot/TheWalletBot/README.md

 examples: <strong>lang | lang en<strong>

 ### <strong>fee [low | normal | high]</strong>
 Displays, sets or updates the transaction fee.
-The more you pay â€“ the faster your transaction is confirmed. <strong>normal</strong> is the default.
+The more you pay - the faster your transaction is confirmeis the default.
 examples: <strong>fee | fee low</strong>